sergio-valmorisco-sierra/tfm_data_science_sergio_valmorisco_sierra/README.md

 The packages that are necessary to run this project can be installed with the conda environment file **"environment.yml"** available in this GitHub repository.

-The project has been divided into four IPython notebooks that should be run in order:
+The project has been divided into four IPython notebooks that **should be run in order**.
+Also, the cells contained in each of these IPython notebooks **should be run in order too**:
 1. **"01_exploring_and_cleaning_the_dataset.ipynb"**: this file contains the initial exploration of the data, as well as the cleaning process that has been applied to the data.
 For details, read [Section 3.2](#32-exploring-and-cleaning-the-dataset).
 2. **"02_obtaining_the_product_categories.ipynb"**: this file contains the code that has to be executed to extract the product categories of the items contained in the dataset.
 For details, read [Section 3.3](#33-obtaining-the-product-categories).
 3. **"03_product_categories_to_word_embedding_vectors.ipynb"**: this file contains the code that calculates the word embedding vectors associated to the product categories.
 For details, read [Section 3.4](#34-transforming-the-product-categories-to-word-embedding-vectors)
 4. **"04_prediction_model_auction_selling_price.ipynb"**: this file contains the different prediction models that have been developed to predict the final selling price of the auctions.
 For details, read [Section 3.5](#35-building-a-prediction-model-for-the-final-selling-price-of-the-auctions).

-Also, a visualization dashboard has been created with Tableau.
+Also, as detailed in [Section 5](#5-front-end), a visualization dashboard has been created with Tableau.
 The dashboard is available in this GitHub project, and requires the clean version of the dataset to run.

-The IPython notebooks need certain files as input and create certain outputs used by otherIPython notebooks.
+The IPython notebooks also need certain files as input and create certain outputs used by other IPython notebooks.
 In the following tables, the file dependencies are summarized:

 | IPython notebook        | Inputs | Outputs |
 | ------------- |------------- | ------------- |